What we do for usability

 We follow legitimate software publishers to keep track of their applications.
 Because we trust these applications—they are known files and not malware—they don’t need to run in Secure Auto Containment.
 The result is there are no limits on usability.
 With this powerful whitelisting capability Xcitium is able to focus only on unknown or suspicious files and applications to prevent infection from malware including zero day exploits.

-Secure Auto Containment Supports Usability
+Secure Auto Containment Supports What We Do For Usability

 Only Xcitium offers on-device, real time Secure Auto Containment of unknown files and accelerated trust verdicts from cloud-based analysis without negatively impacting system performance or end user productivity.